 What Are the Benefits of an Author Website

 If you are online and have somewhere that your fans can go to connect with you, you have a ready-made audience for any new books that you publish but what should you include on there?
 The answer to that is, pretty much anything you want.
 It’s your little corner of the internet for you to use as you like.

 You can tell people about yourself and your writing process and it can be as extensive as you want.
 You could have a page about you and what you write and leave it at that.
 Or you could blog about your writing process, other books in your genre and just about anything that interests you.

 The other benefit of having your own site is that you are not governed by Amazon or wherever else you choose to sell your books.
-You can also sell your own books directly from your site cutting out the need to pay commission and having your own list of people who have bought from you.
+You can also sell them directly from your site cutting out the need to pay commission.
+The bonus here is that you then have your own list of people who have bought from you.
 As amazing as Amazon are as a marketplace, and I think it is great as I use it myself, it is nice to also be in control of selling your own book to your own list.

-Obviously the more you can connect with your fans, the longer they will stay around but if you don’t want to continually update a blog, a website can still be useful as a way of connecting with potential readers.
-It is quite straightforward to set up a basic site so I would wholeheartedly recommend that you try to familiarise yourself with the ins and outs of setting one up.
-You don’t necessarily have to keep going back to it if you don’t have the time but having somewhere that you can publicise your own books and yourself can only be a good thing.
+Honestly, it is quite straightforward to set up a basic site, as I said before, you can find out how here – how to set up a website.
+I would wholeheartedly recommend that you try to familiarise yourself with the ins and outs of setting one up.
+You don’t necessarily have to keep going back to it if you don’t have the time, but having somewhere that you can publicise your own books and yourself can only be a good thing.